telerik/ajax-docs/api/server/Telerik.Web.UI/RadSlidingPane.md

 #### Remarks
 If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

-###  EnableEmbeddedScripts `Boolean`

-Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

-#### Remarks
-If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

-###  EnableEmbeddedSkins `String`

-Gets or sets the value, indicating whether to render links to the embedded skins or not.

-#### Remarks
-If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

-###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

-#### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  RuntimeSkin `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.

-###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

-#### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  ClientStateFieldID `String`

 ###  RenderMode `RenderMode`